Luke 4

 Comments Luke 4:22

 “And they said, Is not this Joseph’s son?”
-The words that He has spoken made the hearts of people think, He cannot be the Son of this person, a common man cannot have this wisdom, and all people that heard His words were amazed by His words.
+All people who heard His words were amazed by His words.
+The words that He has spoken made the hearts of people think that He couldn’t be the Son of this person (Joseph); the common man cannot have this wisdom.

 “And they said, Is not this Joseph’s son?”
-The words that He has spoken made the hearts of people think, He cannot be the Son of this person, a common man cannot have this wisdom, and all people that heard His words were amazed by His words.
+All people who heard His words were amazed by His words.
+The words that He has spoken made the hearts of people think that He couldn’t be the Son of this person (Joseph); the common man cannot have this wisdom.

 And He said to them, Certainly you will say to Me this parable, Physician, heal Y ourself !
 Whatsoever we have heard done at Capernaum, do also here in Y our hometown.